Design the Affordance

 The lever is always one layer deeper than people are looking.
 The sales pipeline is producing what the pricing structure makes legible.
 The bug rate is producing what the build system makes cheap.
 The unread memo is downstream of which channel carried the signal.
 Don't tune the symptom layer.
 Find the affordance underneath it and redesign that.

-This is what "keep what works" actually means.
+This is what "keep what works" means at the substrate.
 Not keep what motivates.
 Not keep what we declared.
-Keep what the substrate makes durable — the roles that have proven legible, the boundaries that have proven enforceable, the channels that have proven to carry signal, the narrow waists that have proven to compose.
+Keep what the substrate makes durable.
+The roles that have proven legible, the boundaries that have proven enforceable, the channels that have proven to carry signal, the narrow waists that have proven to compose.
 Throw the rest of the scaffolding out.
 Most of it was symptom management anyway.

 The six moves, as code